The Adventures of Brer Rabbit

-The Adventures of Brer Rabbit is a 2006 American animated comedy film loosely inspired by the African American Br'er Rabbit stories popularized by Joel Chandler Harris.
+The Adventures of Brer Rabbit is a 2006 American direct-to-video animated comedy film loosely inspired by the African American Brer Rabbit stories popularized by Joel Chandler Harris.
 The film notably features an all-black cast, including Nick Cannon as the titular character.
 It was described by The Washington Post as having hip-hop influences.
-It was nominated for the Best Home Entertainment Production Annie Award.

 Plot

+How Janey Met Brer Rabbit

 A girl named Janey is constantly pushed around by her siblings, Lester and Julie.
 She goes for a walk in the woods, only to happen upon an anthropomorphic rabbit named Brer Rabbit being chased by a fox named Brer Fox.
 Brer Rabbit soon tricks Brer Fox into getting trapped down a well before scurrying off.
-Janey is soon approached by Brer Turtle, who begins to tell her some of Brer Rabbit’s exploits.
+Janey is soon approached by Brer Turtle, who begins to tell her some of Brer Rabbit's exploits.
 The movie then becomes a series of vignettes starring Brer Rabbit.

 How the Animals Came to Earth

 Brer Turtle explains that the animals once lived as constellations in outer space, watched over by Sister Moon.
 When Sister Moon catches a cold, she tasks Brer Rabbit to send a message to a human on Earth named Mr. Man that she will be going away for a while to recuperate through a series of metaphors.
-While Brer Rabbit manages to get the message across, he was confused and didn’t tell Mr. Man exactly how she said it, prompting Sister Moon to get upset and they have a spat that culminates in Brer Rabbit making holes in her.
+While Brer Rabbit manages to get the message across, he was confused and didn't tell Mr. Man exactly how she said it, prompting Sister Moon to get upset and they have a spat that culminates in Brer Rabbit making holes in her.
 Because of this, Brer Rabbit decides to move to Earth and when he tells the other animals how good it is, they decide to move with him.